Enrolment is now open.

 Children will be actively involved in number activities in the Prep classroom.

-Children will take part in Perceptual Motor Program activites in our hall.
-They will be invovled in gross and fine motor stations with Bethaney Young (Prep Teacher) and Cameron Ross (P E Specialist).
+Children will take part in Perceptual Motor Program activities in our hall.
+They will be involved in gross and fine motor stations with Prep Teachers and Cameron Ross (P E Specialist).

-Children will create a piece of art work in the Art room with Bethaney Young (Prep Teacher) and Cassie Mastoris (Art Specialist).
+Children will create a piece of art work in the Art room with Prep Teachers and Cassie Mastoris (Art Specialist).

 There are often many questions that new Prep Parents have when looking at a school for their child.
 Here is a list of questions that commonly come up for us here at Croydon Primary.
 We hope you find them helpful.
 If you have any further questions, please do not hesitate to contact the school to chat with our friendly staff, take a tour and meet our great teachers.